fjp/fjp.github.io/_posts/path-planning/2018-08-25-optimal-frenet.markdown

 ## Intoduction

+There are many ways to plan a trajectory for a robot.
+A trajectory can be seen as a set of time ordered state vectors $x$.
+The following algorithm introduces a way to plan trajectories to maneuver a mobile robot in a 2D plane.
-For structured environments like highways the following algorithm can be used if a rough path, referred to as reference, is available.
+It is specifically useful for structured environments, like highways, where a rough path, referred to as reference, is available a priori.

 ## Algorithm